-- 1. Creation of Fakebook - Remind students that the information on their Fakebook should reflect Chaucer's characterization of their pilgrim.
-Have students refer to the questions included on the Fakebook Checklist (Resource 3.6). - a.
+1. Creation of Fakebook

+Remind students that the information on their Fakebook should reflect Chaucer's characterization of their pilgrim.
+Have students refer to the questions included on the Fakebook Checklist (Resource 3.6).

+- a.
 Students will continue to work in pairs and utilize the Rationale Discussion Guide (Resource 3.5) to support each other. - b.
 They should use all of the work they have done in the unit so far and refer back to the text and worksheets for support. - c.
 To understand the expectations of the assignment, students should refer to the Fakebook Checklist (Resource 3.6) and Character Trait Examples (Resource 3.7). - d.
 Note: It is preferred that the Fakebook pages be created online.
 However, if the technology is not available, students may use the optional paper version provided (Resource 3.8). - e.
 Page should be completed by the end of day 4 along with a paragraph (from every student) giving a rationale for what was included on the Fakebook page.
-If students do not finish in class, assign as homework. - E. Students' Fakebook pages will need to be ready

-for presentation the next day.

-for presentation the next day.

-Day 5:

-Presentations-Gallery Walk Students will print and post their Fakebook pages on the wall or at their desk for other students to see.
-Alternatively, Fakebook pages can be displayed or shared electronically.
-As students walk around viewing the pages, they will fill out the Pilgrim Fakebook Analysis (Resource 3.9) for 5 of the pilgrims.
-Students may choose which 5 to write about.
+If students do not finish in class, assign as homework. f.
+Students' Fakebook pages will need to be ready for presentation the next day.
+Day 5: 1.
+Presentations-Gallery Walk a.
+Students will print and post their Fakebook pages on the wall or at their desk for other students to see.
+Alternatively, Fakebook pages can be displayed or shared electronically. b.
+Students will post comments to their peers' pages. c.
+As students walk around viewing the pages, they will fill out the Pilgrim Fakebook Analysis (Resource 3.9) for five of the pilgrims.
+Students may choose which five to write about.
+Lesson Reflection Teacher Reflection Evidenced by Student Learning/ Outcomes

-Lesson Reflection

-Teacher Reflection Evidenced by Student Learning/ Outcomes Lesson Reflection

-Partner Pilgrim Analysis-"The Knight"
+Partner Pilgrim Analysis - "The Knight"